Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 # Files accessible to a specific group the compromised user is a member of
 find / -group "<GROUP_NAME>" -name "*" 2>/dev/null

+# Files added / modified between the specified dates (YYYY-MM-DD).
+Can be used to detect custom content added on the box after installation.
+find / -newermt "<START-DATE>" ! -newermt '<END-DATE>' 2>/dev/null
 ```

 ### SUID/SGID Privileges Escalation